wp-plugins/wp-lightbox-2/readme.txt

 *  Keyboard navigation - With this feature users also can change images with keyboard.
 *  Fix position for lightbox - That's mean your lightbox shouldn't change position when users scroll up or down.

-We also recommend you to take a look for this useful plugins - [WordPress Maintenance mode](https://wordpress.org/plugins/coming-soon-page/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/),  [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget), [WordPress YouTube Embed](https://wordpress.org/plugins/youtube-video-player) .
+We also recommend you to take a look for this useful plugins - [WordPress Maintenance mode](https://wordpress.org/plugins/coming-soon-page/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/),  [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget), [WordPress YouTube Embed](https://wordpress.org/plugins/youtube-video-player), [WordPress Countdown plugin](https://wordpress.org/plugins/widget-countdown) .